The following are excerpts that were taken from my handwritten journals from 2003.

-I did my research on the countries I was interested in teaching in, and I interviewed schools as much as they interviewed me.
+Back then, I was most interested in teaching in Japan, but expanding my search to include China and Korea was also part of my plan.
+I researched the countries I was interested in teaching in, and I interviewed schools as much as they interviewed me.
 I finally settled on Bai Da Wei English school in Northeast China; I decided on that location because I figured if I was moving abroad, there was no point in going to a large city like Beijing or Shanghai where I could get involved with the expat scene and have all the same creature comforts of home.

 I was on my way to China within two weeks of finding my job online.
 In retrospect, I wouldn’t suggest leaving yourself two weeks to pack up your life and leave home.
 It really depends on the time it takes to get your visa, but most teachers ask for at least a month.
 I was busy right up until the day I left, but that turned out to be a good thing.
 It kept me busy and it took my mind off of actually leaving.